 The idea behind a “virtual tour” of a building or other physical entity that has not yet been constructed, is to convey how it will look once funding is secured and construction has taken place.
 “Virtual tours” convey the excitement of a capital project, for instance, and can inspire donors to contribute.
 I have found them to be a first class solicitation tool.

 I have worked on three “virtual tours,” each one created with the help of a good friend, A. Javier Huerta, AIA, principal with CLK Architects & Associates in Corpus Christi, Texas.
 Those were created for CKWRI, Rob & Bessie Welder Wildlife Foundation and the Art Museum of Texas.
-If you have an interest in pursuing this kind of idea further, I am sure Javier would be happy to help you.
+If you have an interest in pursuing this kind of idea, I am sure Javier would be happy to help you.

-I have posted my favorite of the three “virtual tours,” created for the Art Museum of South Texas, on YouTube.

 I can say without hesitation this visualization of the new Legorreta + Legorreta-designed museum wing changed our fundraising campaign dramatically.
 In brief, the Art Museum of South Texas had tried to raise funds for the project, but its plans were derailed by 9-11.
 It took several years to get back on track, and by that time the project budget had doubled and the architectural design had changed to something quite a bit more sophisticated.

-For those seeking additional information about the Art Museum of South Texas, click on the photo of the building under construction to reach its website.
-When I completed my work for AMST, I collected all pertinent documents relating to the project, and placed them in the Museum’s archive in Mary and Jeff Bell Library on the campus of Texas A&M University-Corpus Christi (and I maintain a few myself).
+For those seeking additional information about the Art Museum of South Texas, follow the link.
+When I completed my work, I collected my case statements and other documents and placed them in the Museum’s archive in Mary and Jeff Bell Library on the campus of Texas A&M University-Corpus Christi (and I maintain a few myself).